 In February 2018 ScandeNOx got an order for a dual level, urea-based SNCR system through a Danish boiler manufacturer.

-The SNCR system will be installed in Denmark on an 8,5 MW district heating boiler fired with biomass, and is designed to bring the NOx emission below 150 [mg/Nm3, d, 11 % O2].
+The SNCR system is now installed on the 8 MW straw-fired district heating boiler Langeland Fjernvarme in Denmark.
+The SNCR system was commissioned in December 2018, and has successfully brought the NOx emission below 150 [mg/Nm3, d, 6 % O2].

 In January 2018 ScandeNOx upgraded 3 SNCR systems for Waste-to-Energy plants by supplying spare parts for injectors of new and improved design.

 The SNCR systems were originally supplied to the client - Hangzhou Lvneng, China - in 2013, by one of our competitors.

 In May 2017 ScandeNOx's CEO visited one of our partners in India - VT Corp Pvt.
 Ltd. - to participate in the Powergen 2017 conference in New Delhi, and to conduct SNCR tests on a 4000 tpd ILC kiln for grey cement at Shree Cement, Beawar.

 ScandeNOx supplied the injectors, and VT Corp supplied the pump module with flow indicator, flexible hoses etc. needed for carrying out the trials.

 The system was mounted and pressure tested on the first day, and parametric testing was carried out during the 2 following days.

 The tests showed that the achieved NOx reduction and reagent consumption were as predicted by ScandeNOx.

 This plant was ordered by the below mentioned Danish boiler manufacturer in November 2016, and the main components were supplied at the Client's address in December.